Traveling supersolid stripe patterns in spin-orbit-coupled Bose-Einstein condensates: Perturbative method

 \section{Perturbative method}

 This appendix presents a detailed methodology employed to derive the perturbative formulas discussed in the main text.
-The general procedure described in Sec.~\ref{subsec:pert_gen} closely follows the approach of Ref.~\cite{Martone2021b}, with appropriate generalizations to incorporate the additional momentum constraint.
+The general procedure described in Sec.~\ref{subsec:pert_gen} closely follows the approach of Ref.~\cite{Martone2021b}, with appropriate generalizations to incorporate the additional constraint on dressed spin polarization.
 The first and second order corrections to the order parameter are subsequently derived in Sec.~\ref{subsec:pert_1st} and Sec.~\ref{subsec:pert_2nd}, respectively.